 Note: Ordinary least squares estimates.
 Dummies for 12 of the 13 districts are included in the regressions, but not displayed for dispositional convenience.
 Omitted variables are proportion of adults (1993), change in proportion of adults, proportion of adults that are unschooled, change in proportion of adults that are unschooled.
+Since "not working in both 1993 and 2000" was omitted in the change in employment status dummy system, we also omitted "not working in 1993" in the employment status dummy system.
 Significance levels are indicated by 1 per cent, 2 per cent and 10 per cent.

-We did not get a significant coefficient from the empowerment index in our full sample.
-However, we also ran regressions on the sample where the richest were excluded to see if the characteristics of this group might affect the results, taking into account the methodological issues noted above.
-The results from the sample that omits the richest income group are almost identical to those from the full sample, except for one interesting finding.
-When omitting the richest, we obtain a significant value for the composite empowerment-cooperation index.
-We take this to indicate that, for households with low to moderate incomes, the degree of empowerment and cooperation plays a role in increasing incomes.
-Recall the pattern discovered in figure 4: that poor households with higher scores on the empowerment-cooperation index were also associated with larger increases in income from 1993 to 2000.
-We believe that this pattern is reflected in the statistical significance of the empowerment-cooperation index reported in table 6.
+We are especially interested in how the poorest manage over time, and recall that only 28 % of those who were poor in 1993 remained poor in 2000.
+Hence, we ran regressions on the sample where the richest groups were excluded to see if the characteristics of these households might affect the results.
+The results from the sample containing the two poorest income groups are almost identical to those from the full sample, except for one interesting finding.
+When omitting the richest, we obtain a much larger and much more significant value for the cooperation index.
+We take this to indicate that, for households with low incomes, the degree of cooperation plays an important role in increasing incomes, more so than for the richer households.
+Recall the pattern discovered in figure 4: that poor households with higher scores on the composite democracy-cooperation index were also associated with larger increases in income from 1993 to 2000.
+We find that this pattern is reflected in the statistical significance of the cooperation index reported in table 6.